Watch video recording & Get follow-along PBIX example

 Any serious sales manager would start asking tough questions.
 For example, is the overall sales performance good or bad?
 How does it compare to the plan?
 Are we doing better than last year?
 How are the sales of speakers doing?

 By looking at just this chart, we have no idea.
 It gives us a rough breakdown of sales by business units and that’s it.
 All these colors and all this space say very little.
+See the most common mistakes people make when creating their dashboards.

 This is simply not an efficient chart for finding answers to these questions.